OCSYT/SlimeTora/README.md

 # Known issues

--   On SlimeVR server `v0.13.0`, you cannot pass the "IMU Calibration" setup wizard step
-    -   SlimeVR server `v0.13.1` will exclude Haritora trackers for this calibration step as it isn't needed for these trackers
-    -   Either skip the setup wizard and perform the steps manually via the navbar, or use `0.12.1` (not recommended) until `0.13.1` releases
 -   Battery information jumps to incorrect percentages/voltage randomly
     -   Unfortunately this is an issue I can't fix.. because it's literally an issue with the trackers reporting those random values themselves
     -   This has been slightly mitigated with [v1.2.0](https://github.com/OCSYT/SlimeTora/releases/v1.2.0), which uses a "stable average" of the battery percentage and voltage instead
 -   Running "auto-detection" more than once without restarting breaks tracker settings auto-detection (device/ports detection still works)
--   Running "auto-detection" on HaritoraX Wired (1.1b/1.1/1.0) trackers doesn't work
-    -   Potentially fixed with `v1.3.0`, needs testing

 # Documentation - getting started & development